Alan Reay (engineer): Appeal of judgement

 Reay has apologised for the substandard quality of the building, but has vehemently denied the structural failure was his responsibility, largely attributing the engineering to Harding, who claims that Reay was jointly responsible for the design.
 Reay argued that he gave responsibility to Harding and was not closely overlooking his work, and that a high level of supervision was not standard in 1986.
 Engineering New Zealand rejected Reay's position, accepting that 1980s supervision standards were looser, but that Reay's supervision was "virtually non-existent".
 Family of the victims of the CTV Building collapse criticised Reay for his stance, believing he failed to take accountability.
 Reay claims he repeatedly offered to meet with the families, but Engineering New Zealand refused the offers.

 Reay has argued the building was designed to withstand a seismic design live load for its intended use as an office; specifically, changes to seismic load were not considered when a school was added on a floor in 2001, and that there should have been an engineering review before approving change of use.
 Further, Reay argues that the particularly strong vertical force of the earthquake likely caused unexpected results compared to initial analysis, and that the near total destruction of the building prevented a more thorough examination of potential material failures and other factors unrelated to the design work.
 There were also other issues complicating the case, including that of construction supervisor Gerald Shirtcliff, who had stolen the identity of a retired engineer and faked his engineering degree.

-In 2024, Reay appealed the decision by Engineering New Zealand and requested a judicial review in December.
-The case is ongoing.
+In 2024, Reay appealed the decision by Engineering New Zealand and requested a judicial review.
+Reay's claims against the process by ENZ are still under review, however in January 2026, part of Reay's claim was rejected and both parties were admonished by Justice Jason McHerron for "wasting his time."